 Recently, two states notorious for extrajudicial killings are Manipur and Uttar Pradesh.

-Is Encounter Killing an offence?
+Is Encounter Killing an offense?

-Extrajudicial Killing for Self Defence vs Extra Judicial Killing as Retaliation
+Extrajudicial Killing for Self Defence vs. Extra Judicial Killing as Retaliation

 The apex court, when dealing with a PIL on alleged 1528 extra-judicial killings in Manipur from 2000 to 2012 by Armed Forces said: